DevOpsWithDimas/DevOpsWithDimas.github.io/_roadmaps/qa-qc-engineer.md

 <!--more-->

-## What you'll learn
+## Skill-sets requirement

-Tell me about what will you learn this cource
+Ada beberapa skill-set yang harus ditempuh untuk menjadi seorang DevOps (Develoment & Operation) Engineer diataranya seperti berikut:

-## Requirement
+{% mermaid %}

-Tell me about what requirement to learn this cource
+mindmap

-## What you'll get from this cource
+  root((QA / QC Engineer))

-Tell me about what you will get from this source
+{% endmermaid %}

 ## Description

-Tell me something about this cources, why you should learn this
+Tell me something about this roadmap, why you should learn this

-## After taking this course, you'll be able to
+## Cources

-Tell me something about this cource, what will you be able to
+Tell me something about courses should be taken to complete skill set of this roadmap

-## Who this course is for
+## Frequently Asked Questions

 Tell me someting about this cource, who is this class for?